isaac10-doc/isaac10_apidoc_v1/source/includes/04_customer_registration/_04_confirmation_after_registration.md

 ```

 <aside class="success">
-Before the function request, the <a href= "#customer-authentication"> customer must be authenticated</a>.
+Before making the function call, the <a href="#customer-authentication">customer must be authenticated</a>.
 </aside>

 ### Params